Vyral/base-template/_posts/2019-08-13-is-2019-the-best-year-to-sell-your-home.md

 **What does all of this mean for you as a seller?**

 Well, **if you’re one for gambling, you might want to bet on 2020 being your year**—interest rates could very well drop further.
-If and when that happens, buyers will that much more purchasing power, which, in turn, raises your home’s value.
+If and when that happens, buyers will have that much more purchasing power, which, in turn, raises your home’s value.

 {% include pullquote.html %}